How to hang prepasted wallpaper in a small guest bedroom closet. An easy project to do and it was completed in less than 2 hours.

 I went into this project like I always do, with a clear picture of what I wanted and a husband who is always on board.
 (Ok, maybe not always but he usually comes around).
 This time was different though.
 He didn’t want me to use wallpaper, actually he hated the idea, and he poo-pooed every sample I showed him.
 Obviously he was no help, so I picked this out without his blessing and ordered it.

-Hanging wallpaper is a two person job so I had to employ a bit of groveling to get the hubs to help me out.
+You really need two people to hang wallpaper so I had to do a bit of groveling to get the hubs to help me out.
 Of course he did it, he has never refused, but he hated every minute.
 Ask him, he’ll even tell you so himself.

 I won’t go through a step-by-step but I will tell you a few things that we did that made the job easier.